LafeLabs/thing/scroll.md

 Finally, set up the three stages either where they will be used or fixed to a board where they can be carried around and duct tape the ends of the bridge tool to the stages as shown.
 Mount the nail and magnets also as shown.
 Having a supply of random magnets and nails increases versatility of the system.

 ![fully assembled robot](https://i.imgur.com/u42Ua4d.jpg)

+In addition to the actual robot you need a power supply which can drive the 12 volt motor drivers.
+For this it's good to have one that you can recharge which will last a while and which can also drive USB devices.
+A good choice for this is [this lithium ion power pack from Amazon which comes with a wall charger and a cable that changes gender so you can choose to plug the robot directly into the wall.](https://www.amazon.com/dp/B00ME3ZH7C)

 To set up the robot, you will need to first set up the Raspberry Pi.
 To do this you will need: